amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 #### On the elongation of the root vowel in the nominative and demonstrative determiner forms

-The root vowels being long in the nominative case but short in the inflexional prefixes of the non-nominative cases and in the grammatical gender suffixes of verb finite forms is already mentioned in the "Introduction and Context" as well as [in this document](#the-process-of-producing-nīnnin-from-the-second-person-pronominal-root-vowel-i).
+The root vowels being long in the nominative case but short in the inflexional prefixes of the non-nominative cases and in the grammatical person/gender suffixes of verb finite forms is already mentioned in the "Introduction and Context" as well as [in this document](#the-process-of-producing-nīnnin-from-the-second-person-pronominal-root-vowel-i).
 What could be the reason for this peculiarity?
 I.e.,